 How to check the last update date on a SQL Server table?
 Check the last access and update with a simple SQL query?
 Thanks to the SQL Server relational database management system tables, a query allows you to display the last changes done.
 We can apply it to any SQL Server table or view, like last scans, or last updates for example.

-This feature is very useful for audit purpose or database troubleshooting, after data integration for example.
-The query show also the number of updates made and the last update time for the table or view.
+This feature is especially useful for audit purpose or database troubleshooting, after data integration for example.
+The query shows also the number of updates made and the last update time for the table.

 How to check the last update date on a SQL Server table?